nanoc/nanoc.app/content/docs/getting-started.md

 …
 </code></pre>

 The odd construct in the middle of that piece of code is an *embedded Ruby* instruction.
-The `<%= yield %>` instruction will be replaced with the item’s compiled content when compiling.
+The <code>&lt;%= yield %></code> instruction will be replaced with the item’s compiled content when compiling.

 If you are not familiar with embedded Ruby (also known as eRuby), take a look at the [eRuby article on Wikipedia](http://en.wikipedia.org/wiki/ERuby), or the [<i>Embedding Ruby in HTML</i> section](http://ruby-doc.org/docs/ProgrammingRuby/html/web.html#S2) of the <i>Ruby and the Web</i> chapter of the online <i>Programming Ruby</i> book.